dominiksalvet/gitpack/readme.md

 > With the help of the mentioned scripts, **GitPack actually installs itself**.
 If you do not have `wget`, copy-paste the source code of one of the scripts into a shell terminal and execute it.
 That will work too.

-Once installed, you will use GitPack to manage even itself (e.g., update).
+Once installed, you will use GitPack to manage even itself (e.g., for updating).

 ### Dependencies